 * For example, when people see me at UW they sometimes ask “are you a professor?” and I say “if I had made different decisions earlier in life, I would be, but I didn't so I'm not.”
 Being a professor would be a good match for my abilities, work ethic, and interests (because I'm intelligent, hard working, and enjoy teaching & scholarship) but this didn't happen due to my decisions and the resulting life path.

 On most days, when I wake in the morning I'm free to think about ideas that are wonderfully exciting.
-To make money for food and rent, in Madison my paying job — which I enjoyed, except when I was thinking about the valuable time it subtracted from working on my main vocation — was teaching chemistry.
-But it's time for a change.
-During the first 8 months of 2011, and again in early 2012, and from January 2013 until now, my unpaid main vocation has been working more than full-time (by reading & listening, discussing, thinking, and writing) to develop ideas for education.
+To make money for food and rent, while in Madison my paying job — which I enjoyed, except when I was thinking about the valuable time it subtracted from working on my main vocation — was teaching chemistry.
+But education, not teaching, has been my main vocation.
+During the first 8 months of 2011 & 2012, and from January 2013 until now, my unpaid main vocation has been working more than full-time (by reading & listening, discussing, thinking, and writing) to develop ideas for education.
 This has been a satisfying experience — because I can wake in the morning and continue working on ideas from the previous day (and week, month,...) which allows “mental momentum” that is useful in many ways — and these have been times of high productivity.
-In the near future I hope to get a full-time paid job working cooperatively with other educators in creative collaborations to help students learn more effectively, to actualize our ideas (mine and theirs) for improving education, by converting these ideas into action.
+In the near future I hope to get a full-time paid job working cooperatively with other educators in creative collaborations to improve education by helping students learn valuable ideas-and-skills more effectively, to actualize our ideas (mine and theirs) by converting these ideas into action.

 Using Design Process for Problem Solving & Education ,

 This page, by Craig Rusbult (email@example.com),

 ( everything in my website is Copyright © by Craig Rusbult )